nesto-software/ProxySuite/README.md

 The Greengrass binary conforms to a special type of Lambda function called **Lambda executable**.

 It is all about bringing data into the cloud nowadays.
-As time to market (TTM) is just as crucial, we believe that - on the enterprise level - using open-source AWS technology is a secure and reliable way to accomplish it as fast as possible.
+As time to market (TTM) is crucial, we believe that - on the enterprise level - using open-source AWS technology is a secure and reliable way to accomplish it as fast as possible.

 GPG
 ---------